Thinking Beyond Borders for Taiwan

 * has at least 5 years outstanding work related to the position to be held

 * has worked at a multinational corporation for at least 1 year and being assigned by such corporation to Taiwan.

 (*the foreign staff shall provide relevant documents to verify above qualification.
-However, in case a foreign national will work in Taiwan less than 3 months, above documents are no need to be provided.)
+However, for dispatching case, in case a foreign national will work in Taiwan less than 90 days, above documents can be exempted.)

-After obtaining work permit from the related authority, the foreign staff needs to apply for Alien Resident Certificate (ARC) as well, this ARC also contains the foreign staff’s local tax identification number for tax filing purpose.
+After obtaining work permit from the related authority, if necessary, the foreign national may use his oro her over-6-month work permit to obtain Alien Resident Certificate (ARC) in Taiwan., this ARC also contains the foreign staff’s local tax identification number for tax filing purpose.

 In addition to Taiwan’s domestic arrangements that provide relief from international double taxation, Taiwan has entered into double taxation treaties with 32 countries/jurisdictions to prevent double taxation and allow cooperation between Taiwan and overseas tax authorities in enforcing their respective tax laws.
 The qualifying expatriate is required to submit the supporting documents at the time of filing the annual income tax return.